-The first papers on epidemics models with two level of mixing go back to the 1950's, with Rushton and Mautner \cite{RM} who study deterministic models, Bartlet \cite{Bar} and Daley \cite{Da} who study stochastic models.
-We refer to Ball, Mollison and Scalia--Tomba \cite{BMS} who give a deep study of stochastic SIR epidemic models with two levels of mixing, as well as to Ball and Sirl \cite{BS} for an up--to--date presentation of stochastic SIR epidemics in structured populations, and for more references.
+The first papers on epidemic models with two levels of mixing go back to the 1950's, with Rushton and Mautner \cite{RM} who study deterministic models, Bartlett \cite{Bar} and Daley \cite{Da} who study stochastic models.
+We refer to Ball, Mollison and Scalia--Tomba \cite{BMS}, Ball \cite{Ball}, Neal \cite{Neal2006}, Ball, Britton and Neal \cite{BBN} who give a deep study of stochastic SIR and SIS epidemic models with two levels of mixing, as well as to Ball and Sirl \cite{BS} for an up--to--date presentation of stochastic SIR epidemics in structured populations, and for more references.

 Our viewpoint in this paper is to study asymptotic results as the number of households (and hence also the total population size) tends to infinity, while the household sizes remain unchanged.
-It is easy to see that the interaction between the various households in of {\it mean field} type.
-This is reminiscent of the situation of particle systems which was studied by Sznitman \cite{ASS}.
-We establish a result of {\it propagation of chaos}, and prove that in the limit of an infinite number of households, the typical epidemic in a household is a so--called nonlinear Markov process, whose transition depends not only upon the situation of the epidemic in the household, but also upon its probability law (through its mean, which is the limiting effect of the infections coming from the other households).
+It is easy to see that the interactions between the various households is of {\it mean--field} type.
+This is reminiscent of the situation of particle systems which were studied by Sznitman \cite{ASS}.
+We establish a result of {\it propagation of chaos}, and prove that in the limit of an infinite number of households, the typical epidemic in a household follows a so--called nonlinear Markov process, whose transitions depend not only upon the situation of the epidemic in the household, but also upon its probability law through its mean, which is the limiting effect of the infections coming from the other households.
 Similar non--linear Markov processes have a long history, with in particular the work of McKean \cite{McK}.
-The SDE of those nonlinear Markov processes are called McKean--Vlasov SDEs.
-Most of the literature on that topic treats Brownian driven SDEs.
-However, L\'eonard \cite{Le} considers an epidemic model where the infection is the effect of a mean field interaction, and he obtains a McKean--Vlasov type SDE of Poissonian type as a law of large numbers limit.
+The SDEs of those nonlinear Markov processes are called McKean--Vlasov SDEs.